Touring Queensland Fund

 - respond to the challenges on viability of touring models as a result of COVID 19 impacts.

-- Up to $200,000 total per application for a multi-tour program of three or more tours.
+- Up to $200,000 total per application for touring programs of three or more tours.

 - Performing Arts Touring – single tour